 Mint Ice Cream

 The Lowdown: Mellissa from I Breathe I'm Hungry deserves one more mention on this list since she did write a whole book on keto recipes.
-Her mint ice cream option is sugar-free, but the inclusion of peppermint-flavored syrup and mint extract definitely deliver flavor.
+Her mint ice cream option is sugar-free, but the inclusion of peppermint-flavored syrup and mint extract definitely delivers flavor.

 Quick Tip: "You can add bits of dark chocolate or cocoa nibs in the final minutes of churning if you want," she says.
 "Or shave dark chocolate over it and then drizzle sugar-free chocolate sauce on top, like I do."